ufakz/udagram-project/README.md

 #### Deployment
 Deploy the feed API microservice on AWS EKS:
 1. Set up an AWS EKS cluster.
-2. Deploy the feed API microservice using Kubernetes manifests.
+2. Deploy the feed API microservice using the Kubernetes manifests.

 ### Udagram API - User